Bulls beat bears in tough year for European hedge funds

 With markets lurching from one policymaker’s comment to the next, commodity trading advisors, as they are also known, found themselves on the losing side of trades.
 The average fund fell 3.4 percent last year, the Newedge CTA Trend Sub-Index shows.

 Winton Capital, which runs $26 billion and is headed by David Harding, lost 3.6 percent during the year.
-Aspect Capital fared even worse, losing 10.7 percent, while AHL, part of Man Group (EMG.L), lost 2.9 percent through November.
+Aspect Capital fared even worse, losing 10.7 percent, while AHL, part of Man Group, lost 2.9 percent through November.